-The three library collections total over 2.7 million titles, including over 1.7 million e-books, more than 150,000 electronic journals and over 15,000 DVDs as well as streaming media and other formats.
-The ZSR Library serves as a congressionally designated selective federal depository.
+The three library collections total over 2.8 million titles, including over 1.8 million e-books, more than 150,000 electronic journals and over 15,000 DVDs as well as streaming media and other formats.
 The Law Library holds over 45,000 volumes and the Coy C. Carpenter Library holds over 35,000 volumes.
+The ZSR Library and the Law Library serve as selective federal depositories as a part of the Federal Depository Library Program.
 The three libraries share an online search portal, which provides access to books, electronic resources, journals and databases.
-Through interlibrary loan service (https://zsr.wfu.edu/delivers/ill/), students, faculty and staff may obtain materials from other libraries at no charge.
+Through our interlibrary loan service (https://zsr.wfu.edu/delivers/ill/), students, faculty and staff may obtain materials from other libraries at no charge.